Adityagiri444-cmyk/omnirag-platform/README.md

 OmniRAG is a full-stack Retrieval-Augmented Generation (RAG) platform that lets users upload documents, ask questions about them, and get grounded, evaluated answers - with live visualization of the AI's reasoning steps and downloadable PDF reports.

-Built as a 5th-semester mini project / TechXpo submission.
+Built as a 5th-semester mini project.

 ## Features